 Six months ago I had another abdominal surgery to insert a gastric stimulator device which works like a pacemaker for the stomach.
 This device can greatly improve quality of life by lessening nausea, vomitting, and helping the digestive process.
 It has certainly made a big difference in my world.
 I had 10 days that were amazing for me until we changed the settings on my device and threw everything out of whack.
 Things with the device are better now but have yet to return to their former glory.

 Since January of this year I have been 100% vegan and have not consumed anything with an animal product.
 I’ve also been completely oil-free with the exception of a few meals at restaurants/vegetables at a wedding that probably were cooked with oil.
 While my simulator was helping I focused on eating a starch-based vegan diet (promoted by Forks Over Knives and Dr. McDougall.)
-I loved it..this is the way my husband and parents primarily eat at this point and they are thriving.
+I loved it.
 But, once my device stopped helping as much I could no longer eat this way.
 I went back to being on 95% pureed foods and felt some better, yet eventually felt worse again.
-Until my learning and experimentation led me to the raw fruitarian diet.
+Until my learning and experimentation led me to the raw fruitarian diet and juicing.

 What the heck is a fruitarian diet?